jackocnr/intl-tel-input/README.md

 **separateDialCode**
 Type: `Boolean` Default: `false`
 Display the country dial code next to the selected flag so it's not part of the typed number.
+Note that this will disable `nationalMode` because technically we are dealing with international numbers, but with the dial code separated.

 **utilsScript**
 Type: `String` Default: `""` Example: `"build/js/utils.js"`